-the biggest ever cabinet of marine world curiosities
+the largest cabinet of curiosities in the marine world

 A journey through time

-At the top of the lavish staircase which leads to the first floor, let’s enter the great hall.
-We then come face-to-face with a huge wall (18 metres wide and 10 metres high), created by artist Mark Dion.
+At the top of the steps of the sumptuous staircase that leads to the first floor, we enter the great hall.
+In front of us stands a huge wall (18 metres wide and 10 metres high) that the American artist Mark Dion has taken over entirely.

-In an era when only explorers ventured to far-off lands, these collections, in a room or just a cabinet, allowed visitors to discover objects from unknown lands, and travel themselves through time and space.
+At a time when only explorers undertook distant journeys, these collections, displayed in a room or a piece of furniture, allowed their visitors to discover fragments of unknown worlds, and to travel through time or space.

 The polar bear of Greenland

-Just like in the past centuries, Mark Dion has created one side for natural objects, and the other side for objects linked to culture and human activity.
-Surrounded by the heady scent of ancient wood and the wax of the century-old display cabinets, we can admire skeletons, fossils, models, diving suits, chimeras and precious books.
+As in past centuries, Mark Dion has placed natural objects on the one hand, and those related to culture and human intervention on the other.
+In the scent of ancient wood and wax from the hundred-year-old showcases, furniture and bookcases, you can admire skeletons, fossils, models, spacesuits, chimeras and precious books.

-One of the key objects in this collection is a stuffed polar bear from the West coast of Greenland, or the diving suit that Karl-Heinrich Klingert created in 1797.
-In the early 19th century, this German inventor was able to breathe for several minutes underwater, at a depth of 12 metres.
+Among the most important pieces in this installation are a naturalized polar bear from the west coast of Greenland and the diving suit developed by Karl Heinrich Klingert in 1797.
+At the dawn of the 19th century, this German inventor was able to breathe for several minutes at a depth of 12 metres.

 Between the past and the present

-This cabinet of curiosities was revealed in 2011 as part of the Océanomania exhibition.
-It bears witness to a successful alliance between art and science within the walls of the Museum, founded by Prince Albert I.
+Inaugurated in 2011 as part of the Oceanomania exhibition, this cabinet of curiosities bears witness to the successful alliance of art and science at the heart of the Museum founded by Prince Albert I.

-Hot on the trail of one of the greatest explorers of his time, it also pays tribute to all those who have set off on the discovery of the extraordinary wealth of our planet.
+Continuing the path traced by the man who was one of the greatest explorers of his time, he also pays tribute to all the discoverers of the extraordinary wealth of our planet.

-Between past and present, these objects seem to whisper messages to us, to protect the future of our environment.
+Between past and present, they seem to whisper messages to us to preserve the future of our environment.

 The Oceanographic Museum has added to this historical and artistic element an interactive terminal that allows you to see certain objects in 3D…